 Let me explain this.

-And as a long time weight lifter and with my background as a physical therapist, I am all about doing exercises correctly and preventing injury.
+And as a long time lifter and with my background as a physical therapist, I’m all about doing exercises correctly and preventing injury.

-But after participating in my 1st live, day long workshop, I realized that you must learn how to do the fundamental movements from a certified kettlebell trainer.
+But after participating in my first “live” workshop, I realized that you must learn how to do the fundamental movements from a certified kettlebell trainer.

-This is essential because they can teach you what you are doing wrong and help you correct your early movement mistakes.
+This is essential because a properly trained instructor can teach you what you are doing wrong and help you correct movement mistakes.

 It’s like building a house, the house is only as strong as the foundation.